Easy Coleslaw Macaroni Salad is a creamy pasta salad recipe with the taste and crunch of coleslaw. The perfect side dish for summer events!

 Coleslaw Macaroni Salad is one of the easiest dishes to make.
-Once you’ve cooked the macaroni, it’s a simple matter of whisking together the creamy dressing and then tossing it with the slaw and noodles.
+Once you’ve cooked the macaroni, it’s a simple matter of whisking together the creamy dressing and then tossing it with the slaw and cold noodles.
 It only takes a few minutes to throw together, then just leave it in the fridge for a few hours to set.
 Simple as that!

 Create a free account to Save Recipes

 - Store: Cover the salad or put it in an airtight container to store in the fridge.
 It should keep well for 3-4 days.
+Keep in mind it will naturally get a little watery.
+Just give it a good stir before serving leftovers and add a little more mayo to make it creamier.

 - Freeze: This recipe won’t freeze well because the mayonnaise and dressing will all separate.
 It’s much better to make a fresh batch.